Wilderness Medicine Training Center International

 All Courses

 Simulation Clothing.
 We understand that not everyone has old clothing lying around.
 Thrift stores are a great option.
 While we encourage students to have fun during a course, it's critical to take simulations seriously.
-Please avoid bringing tacky sweaters, loud pajama pants, etc., as they make it difficult for patients and rescuers to remain in their roles.
 Keep the weather in mind when you choose your simulation clothing.
 Bring heavier shirts, pants, and sweaters or jackets for cool climates or rain, and lighter clothing if it's hot.

-Undergarments.
+Underlayers.
 In traumatic real-life incidents, rescuers need to look under outer layers to look for wounds and may need to cut a patient's clothing to assess and treat injuries.
 The same holds for simulations, as instructors use makeup, including fake blood, to make simulations realistic.
-In anticipation of becoming a patient, all students should bring undergarments — that will not be cut — to protect their personal space.
+In anticipation of becoming a patient, all students should bring underlayers — that will not be cut — to protect their personal space.
 In cold weather, long underwear will suffice; warmer weather requires sports bras, tank tops, shorts, or swimsuits.
-Rescuers are also instructed not to cut underwear or serviceable outdoor gear.
+Rescuers are also instructed not to cut underwear or outdoor gear like rain or warm layers.
+Bring:

 • Two long-sleeved shirts.
 Long-sleeved T-shirts, button-down shirts, or hoodies work well.